Competitors outranking you?Expert Audit from £49 →

 5. SimilarTech – Designed for B2B Sales Prospecting

 SimilarTech is a platform built primarily for B2B sales and marketing teams.
-It lets you build lead lists based on the technologies a website uses—for example, finding e-commerce stores that use a specific platform in a given country.
-This use case is broadly comparable to BuiltWith's lead generation features.
+What I found when I tested it is that it is genuinely closest to BuiltWith in terms of use case—you can build lead lists based on the technologies a website uses, for example finding e-commerce stores that use a specific platform in a given country.
 Note that SimilarTech is an independent product with its own features, pricing, and data methodology—visit the SimilarTech website for current details.

 SimilarTech offers a Chrome extension for per-site detection as well as a web app for bulk research.
 Pricing is subscription-based; free access is limited.